The results are in: Upskilling is one of the largest challenges and top priorities in Nordic organizations.

 Another solution to the upskilling challenge is connecting learners to the skills they need to succeed in their role.
 The time is up for the traditional fumbling through the pages of a course catalogue to find something that might seems interesting to learn – both for L&Ds and HR, but also for the learners themselves.

-Take learning seriously and find the meaning behind the learning.
+Take learning seriously and find the meaning behind the learning and modern employee development..
 If an employee learns something they cannot use in the organization, they might go somewhere else to do so.
 Upskill and create learning content for employees that relates to your organization’s mission and vision to tackle the challenges of tomorrow.
 This is meaningful for both the employee and the organization.

 Strong Learning Culture